 Best Wine To Avoid A Hangover

 Some people believe that white wine is a good no hangover wine, but this may not be true.
 White wine contains antioxidants, but they are not as powerful as the antioxidants found in red wine.
 However, white can be lower in alcohol than red.
-Some of the best whites for this are pinot grigios, chardonnays, and rieslings.
+Some of the best whites for this are Pinot Grigio, Chardonnay, and Riesling.

 If you prefer a sweeter wine but are trying to avoid a headache watch out for Moscato.
 Too much sugar combined with the dehydrating effect of drinking alcohol can send you to hangover city.

 Is Red Wine The best To Avoid A Hangover?

 Red wine is often higher in alcohol content than white wine but it also contains antioxidants that can help to reduce the wine hangover symptoms.
 Red wine is known for its high levels of antioxidants.
 These antioxidants are beneficial to the body in a number of ways.

 Antioxidants in red wine called polyphenols may help protect the lining of blood vessels in the heart.
 A polyphenol called resveratrol, found in the skin of the grape, has gotten a lot of attention recently for its health benefits.

 Red wine also contains tannins.
 Tannins are found in the skins of grapes and help to bind together different molecules in the wine.